woosal1337/blog/web-app/source/_posts/print.md

 >>>
 ```

-- if you have never seen `open()` function before, in short, in python it helps you to open a file and write anything inside it. in the code snippet above, we are changing the default parameter of `f=sys.stdout` to `f=open("test.txt", "w")`, so as `sys.stdout` writes the output to the terminal, by replacing it with the `.txt` extensioned file, it is supposed to write to the file, and not display it in the terminal at all. however, make sure to close the file by `f.close()` as python will not write to the file even it will finish the execution successfully wihtout closing the specified file.
+- If you have never seen `open()` function before, in short, in python it helps you to open a file and write anything inside it.
+In the code snippet above, we are changing the default parameter of `f=sys.stdout` to `f=open("test.txt", "w")`, so as `sys.stdout` writes the output to the terminal, by replacing it with the `.txt` extensioned file, it is supposed to write to the file, and not display it in the terminal at all.
+However, make sure to close the file by `f.close()` as python will not write to the file even it will finish the execution successfully without closing the specified file.

 ### `flush`

-- `flush` is actually `file` related parameter. by default, unfortunately, you
+- `flush` is actually `file` related parameter.
+By default, unfortunately, you
-can not really write to the file unless you close it at the end. however, `flush`
+can not really write to the file unless you close it at the end.
+However, `flush`
 lets you to write to file as soon as writing to the file snippet is executed without
 even closing the actual file.